Why Is My Popup Not Scrolling Properly/Background Scrolling

 Solution #5: Fix the Background and Enable Smooth Scrolling

-If everything is great on desktops, and you're noticing this issue exclusively on mobile devices and tablets, then using the following CSS code will fix the issue.
+If everything is great on desktops, and the issue occurs exclusively on mobile devices and tablets, use either of the following CSS examples in your theme stylesheet to address the issue:

 Solution #6: Disable the Popup Overlay

 If all else fails, disabling the Popup Overlay will likely fix your issue.
 This is a last resort, as most people like having the Overlay as a part of their popup because of the aesthetics it adds.